HowardPeter/obmnl-flask_assignment/README.md

 Flask framework is required to run this application.

-To install Flask, open termial and run this command:
+To install Flask, open the terminal and run this command:
-    ```bash
+    ```
     pip install flask
     ```